jpnap/uufevoker/README.md

 # uufevoker

-Simple python script which evokes Unknown Unicast Flooding of the ARP reply from the target host by sending tweaked ARP requests to maintain forwarding table entries of the target in all L2 switches.
+Simple python script which evokes Unknown Unicast Flooding of the ARP reply from the target host by sending **Trick ARP requests** to maintain forwarding table entries of the target in all L2 switches.
 Intended to be used as nagios service check script.

 ## How it works